Package 'drugfindR'

 )

-Prepare an L1000 Signature froma given differential gene expression output [Experimental]
+Prepare an L1000 Signature from a given differential gene expression output [Stable]

 Description